García Pimienta: Managerial career

 In 2001, while still a player, García Pimienta was the assistant of Álex García at Barcelona's Cadete squad.
 He left the club in 2003, only returning three years later now as manager of the very same category.

 After progressing through the youth setup, García Pimienta was named Gerard López's assistant at the B-side on 21 July 2015.
 On 25 October 2017, he replaced Gabri at the helm of the Juvenil A squad.

 After winning the 2017–18 UEFA Youth League, García Pimienta was appointed at the helm of the reserves on 25 April 2018, after the sacking of Gerard.
-His debut in senior coaching was three days later, a 1–0 loss at UD Almería in the second division as his team ended the season relegated.
+His debut in senior coaching was three days later, a 1–0 loss at Almería in the second division as his team ended the season relegated.

-In three full seasons in charge of Barcelona B in the third tier, García Pimienta made the playoffs in the latter two campaigns, losing the 2020 final 2–1 to neighbours CE Sabadell FC, and the semi-final on penalties to UCAM Murcia CF a year later.
+In three full seasons in charge of Barcelona B in the third tier, García Pimienta made the playoffs in the latter two campaigns, losing the 2020 final 2–1 to neighbours Sabadell, and the semi-final on penalties to Murcia a year later.
 On 11 June 2021, following the latter defeat, he was dismissed after the club terminated his contract.

-On 24 January 2022, García Pimienta was named manager of UD Las Palmas in the second division, replacing Pepe Mel at a team in eighth place and three points off the playoffs.
-Having fallen to 14th after a poor start, he led them to an 11-game unbeaten run with nine victories to reach fourth place and a post-season berth, where they were eliminated in the semi-finals by Canary Islands rivals CD Tenerife.
+On 24 January 2022, García Pimienta was named manager of Las Palmas in the second division, replacing Pepe Mel at a team in eighth place and three points off the playoffs.
+Having fallen to 14th after a poor start, he led them to an eleven-game unbeaten run with nine victories to reach fourth place and a post-season berth, where they were eliminated in the semi-finals by Canary Islands rivals Tenerife.
 By the anniversary of his appointment, he had taken 63% of the available points from 42 league games.
+In the 2022/23 season, he led Las Palmas to promotion to the first division.

+On 2 June 2024, García Pimienta was named the new head coach of fellow La Liga club Sevilla, signing on a two-year deal.
+The following 13 April, he was dismissed.